-Each SARPcheck Auditor assigned for the conduct of this audit will have assigned responsibilities for the relevant checklists/ scopes within the Audit Software.
-In case of a software failure, the Auditor shall update the checklist in the software accordingly as soon as practicable whenever the excel checklist sheet has been utilised for the conduct of the audit.
+Each SARPcheck Auditor assigned for the conduct of this audit will have assigned responsibilities for the relevant audit software checklists/ scopes within the Audit Software.
+In case of a software failure, the Auditor shall update the checklist in the software accordingly as soon as practicable whenever the excel checklist sheetApplicability Matrix file has been utilised for the conduct of the audit.